Top 5 Questions About Alterations & Tailoring

 (Please keep in mind that these are industry estimates.)

-There is not an industry standard that most alterations and tailor shops adhere to in terms of the timeline for completing alterations.
+There is no industry standard that most alterations and tailor shops adhere to in terms of the timeline for completing alterations.
 For this question, there are a couple of factors to consider:

 - How much work is a seamstress or tailor completing for you?